viktorrudi/Trips-UI/README.md

+# A project made in 4 hours

+This project was a part of a technical task in an interview with a company for a role as a front end developer.
+There are many improvements which can be done, but this should serve as a representation of a solid base using a scaleable architecture.

 # How to run

 This application was made with CRA with no extra configurations, so you can run it using `npm run start`.